-The practicum segment of the Customs Course is provided by Japan's Customs Training Institute (CTI: WCO Regional Training Centre), Customs and Tariff Bureau of the Ministry of

-Finance.
-It involves workshops and seminars, and field trips to regional customs bureaus.
-These experiences give students opportunities to enhance their learning on practical, administrative, legal, and institutional issues, thus integrating practical experience with their formal learning.
+The practicum segment of the Customs Course is provided in collaboration with Japan's Customs Training Institute (CTI: WCO Regional Training Centre), the Ministry of Finance.
+It involves workshops and seminars by Japan Customs experts, and field trips to regional Customs.
+These experiences give students opportunities to enhance their learning on practical, administrative, legal, and institutional issues, thus integrating practical experience with their theoretical learning.